 Foods to avoid

-Some foods have a higher risk of food poisoning.
-Here are some foods that can become tainted with bacteria, such as Listeria (causing an infection called listeriosis), E. coli, Salmonella, Campylobacter, and Vibrio, in addition to Toxoplasma, a parasite.
+Some foods have a higher risk of becoming tainted with bacteria, such as Listeria, E. coli, Salmonella, Campylobacter, and Vibrio, in addition to Toxoplasma, a parasite.
+These include:

 - Raw sprouts, such as alfalfa sprouts